Kjayndom/JavaScript-Projects/README.md

-These are a collection of some of the projects I've done that I was able to retrieve.
-I lost some of them.
+These are a collection of some of the programs are written.